 The trial in late 1888 included several days of testimony.
 Although Philadelphia courts had begun transcribing trials, the record of this one was not found in the City Archives.
-The Philadelphia Inquirer provided summaries of key witnesses.
-Ms. Whiteling was defended by attorneys George W. Arundel and Henry D. Paxson.
-The prosecution, in addition to presenting both the defendant's confes-
+The Philadelphia Inquirer provided summaries of key witnesses.23 Ms. Whiteling was defended by attorneys George W. Arundel and Henry D. Paxson.
+The prosecution, in addition to presenting both the defendant's confession and witnesses to whom she had admitted the killings, called a clairvoyant, Mrs. Walz.
+As the In-quirer reported, Mrs. Walz "said that the prisoner came to see her after the death of the children, and wanted to see if she would get her out of her trouble Mrs. Walz told her that she couldn't see clearly into the future, but things looked dark for the prisoner" (Ref.
+23, p 3).

 Things looked dark indeed for Ms. Whiteling by the end of the prosecution's case.
 As the Inquirer described her, "Mrs. Whiteling ... alternately gnawed her finger nails and wiped her inflamed eyes" (Ref.
 23, p 3).
 That Ms. Whiteling committed familicide was not in dispute, but her sanity was.
 Mr. Paxson explained to the jurors, "If the faculty of distinguishing right from wrong is wanting, she ought not, should not, and cannot be held as a moral agent" (Ref.
 23, p 3).
 The defense called Dr. L.J.
-Lautenbach, who testified that the defendant had retinal congestion, consistent with cases of insanity he had studied.
+Lautenbach,20 who testified that the defendant had retinal congestion, consistent with cases of insanity he had studied.
 Dr. Alice Bennett, who had examined Ms. Whiteling three times, testified next.
-Her findings included "low mental organization ... physically diseased (heart disease associated with insanity) . . . [and] undoubtedly insane" based on the defendant's functional derangement (Ref.
+Her findings included "low mental organization ... physically diseased (heart disease associated with insanity) [and] undoubtedly insane" based on the defendant's functional derangement (Ref.
 23, p 3).
-Rebuttal came from Dr. Charles K. Mills, who agreed that Ms. Whiteling was of weak mind but said she was not insane during the crimes.
-Other prosecution psychiatrists included Drs.
+Rebuttal came from Dr. Charles K. Mills, who agreed that Ms. Whiteling was of weak mind but said she was not insane during the crimes.23 Other prosecution psychiatrists included Drs.
 John Chapin, Edward Brush, and Thomas Morton.

 Outgunned, the defense had little chance.
-Judge Allison charged the jury, in part, as follows: "[T]o acquit... on the ground of insanity, ... the defendant's reason must be so dethroned or her mind clouded to such an extent as to prevent her from distinguishing between right and wrong, or ... her mind was so deranged as to compel her irresistibly to take the life . . ."
+Judge Allison charged the jury, in part, as follows: "[T]o acquit . . . on the ground of insanity, . . . the defendant's reason must be so dethroned or her mind clouded to such an extent as to prevent her from distinguishing between right and wrong, or . . . her mind was so deranged as to compel her irresistibly to take the life . . ."
 (Ref.
 24, p 8).

 The defendant was convicted after two hours of jury deliberation.
-The Inquirer pointed out that, if sentenced to hang, Ms. Whiteling would be the first woman to face the gallows in Philadelphia.
-This claim was refuted by Shipman, who discovered the execution of a woman in Philadelphia in 1737.
+The Inquirer pointed out that, if sentenced to hang, Ms. Whiteling would be the first woman to face the gallows in Philadelphia.24 This claim was refuted by Shipman,11 who discovered the execution of a woman in Philadelphia in 1737.
 In the 20 years before the Whiteling case, two other women had been convicted of first-degree murder.
-One was never executed, and the other's sentence was commuted.
-Pennsylvania had abandoned public hangings in 1834.
-Ms.
+One was never executed, and the other's sentence was commuted.24 Pennsylvania had abandoned public hangings in 1834.25 Ms.